My Car Won't Start! How to Fix a Car That Won't Start

 My time in auto care 101

-I'm 34 years old and I've had the luxury to learn a lot from the cars I've owned.
-Up until my mid twenties I had a lot of "beater mobiles", the good thing about junky cars is if you're open-minded they can teach you a lot when they fail.
+I've had a few decades in car care and I've had the luxury to learn a lot from the cars I've owned.
+Especially the crappy ones!
+Up until my mid-twenties, I've owned a lot of "beater mobiles", the good thing about junky cars is if you're open-minded they can teach you a lot when they fail.
+And knowledge is power!

 Uh oh, car won't start...

 Why won't your car start?
-Well...hopefully it's not from losing the key, having no gas, or not being able to pass that court ordered installed breathalyzer! haha
+Well...hopefully, it's not from losing the key, having no gas, or not being able to pass that court-ordered installed breathalyzer! haha, you dummy!

 Did you push in the clutch if you have a stick?
 Is the car not fully engaged in "park" hahaha